split observations into two groups by sex

 - [your answer here]

-will open the data table in a viewer window).
-Which quartile of the class are you in with respect to armspan? - Pretend that our class is a representative sample of some broader population with respect to armspan.
-Compute and interpret a 95% confidence interval for the mean armspan.
+- Pretend that our class is a representative sample of adults.
+Compute and interpret a 95% confidence interval for the mean.

 Solution